Skip to main content

 The Ferguson decision serves as a stark reminder that even strong personal injury cases can be lost due to procedural missteps.
 Whether you’re dealing with a car accident, slip and fall, or other injury case in Nassau County, Suffolk County, or anywhere in New York City, proper case management is essential from day one.

 At the Law Office of Jason Tenenbaum, we understand the critical importance of calendar management and procedural compliance in personal injury cases.
-We’ve successfully handled thousands of cases throughout Long Island and NYC, and we know how to navigate the complex procedural requirements that can trap the unwary.
+We’ve successfully handled thousands of cases throughout Long Island and NYC, and we know how to address the complex procedural requirements that can trap the unwary.

 Don’t risk losing your personal injury case to procedural technicalities.
 Our experienced legal team monitors every aspect of case management, from initial filing through trial, ensuring that deadlines are met and procedural requirements are satisfied.